 How to get to Salar de Uyuni

-One reason why Salar de Uyuni isn’t as often visited as other stunning South American locations is its austere isolation.
+Salar de Uyuni isn’t as often visited as other stunning South American locations because of its austere isolation.
 Where are the salt flats?

 When is the best time to travel to the Salt Flats, Bolivia?